Everyone knows that the best way to save on a city trip anywhere in the world is to buy a multi-attraction pass, and Dubai is no exception.

-- The Dubai Ice Rink, Zabeel e-karts (Dubai Mall) and Kidzania Abu Dhabi (Yas Mall) are also missing form all-inclusive
+- The Dubai Ice Rink, Zabeel e-karts (Dubai Mall), and Kidzania Abu Dhabi (Yas Mall) are also missing from all-inclusive

-Do check the fine print of activities included and excluded between the two Go City pass types and when compared to other city passes.
+Do check the fine print of activities included and excluded between the two Go City Dubai ticket types and when compared to other city attraction passes.
 If there’s an activity or attraction you really want to see, make sure it’s included!

 Go City Risk-Free Guarantee

-Another thing we love about Go City’s pass is their generous refund policy.
-Should travel plans change and you can no longer use your Go City pass, non-activated passes are eligible for a refund within 90 days of purchase.
+Another thing we love about Go City’s pass is its generous refund policy.
+Should travel plans change and you can no longer use your Go City Dubai pass, non-activated passes are eligible for a refund within 90 days of purchase.